foroozandehgroup/nmrpoise/docs/au.rst

 These are mostly self-explanatory, so the text is just given below.
 Of course, you can write your own AU programmes to be used with POISE routines.

+These are the "default" AU programmes that POISE uses (for 1D and 2D spectra respectively) if an AU programme is not specified with the routine.

 poise_1d
 ========